florencered/RESPONSIVE-WEBSITE-BLOG-/README.md

 # RESPONSIVE-WEBSITE-BLOG-
-my first responsive website project using HTML and CSS,I shall be modifying and adding more features to it once I learn more frontend languages
+my first responsive website project using HTML and CSS,I shall be modifying and adding more features to it once I familiarise myself with more frontend languages